brson/contract-game/doc/notes.md

 I get asked by the extension to approve the UI, and whether I do or don't,
 I can't connect to the local devnet.

+- Live contract already exists error doesn't tell us the account ID of that contract, so we can't recover it.
+- Describe our workflow for testing our contract.

+I am pretty confident I am not dumb, that I am a "good" programmer, especially in Rust.

+That I have run into _so many_ problems
+_just getting started_ is _a bad sign_.

+(**)

+"canvas-ui fails us in at least two new ways":

+1) During contract upload,
+   the status spinner spun forever.
+   Re-navigating to the "upload" tab revealed that the contract had been successfully uploaded.
+   After this, the "deploy" tab showed the same contract uploaded twice, both with the same code hash.

+2) We told canvas-ui to "forget" a deployed contract, with the intent of re-deploying it.
+   Upon attempted redeployment we received an error, and the canvas-node logs said something along the lines of "live contract already exists".
+   Unfortunately we did not have that contract's account id, the error message didn't tell us, the polkadot.js/app explorer couldn't tell us that contract's account id (presumably because it wasn't running at the time the event was dispatched);
+   so we didn't know what else to do but restart our devnet.